-As previously noted, approximately 20% of all occupied units in the Town of Hudson are inhabited by renters.
+As previously noted, approximately 19% of all occupied units in the Town of Hudson are inhabited by renters; a slight decrease from 22% as reported in 2000.
 The following subsections will detail an array of aspects that highlight the increasingly tight rental market in Hudson and the greater Nashua HFMA.